 The Montlake Project CCMP includes commitments made in accordance with the Section 106 PA, environmental and right of way commitments made through other regulatory processes, including the city of Seattle shoreline permit, best management practices (BMPs), and additional tools that will help to avoid, minimize, and/or mitigate construction impacts on local communities and historic properties.
-WSDOT will meet regularly with the concurring parties to the Section 106 PA and others potentially affected by construction throughout the duration of construction to discuss construction management.
+During construction, WSDOT meets regularly with the concurring parties to the Section 106 PA, and others potentially affected by construction, to discuss construction management.